ECB's Nouy says banks must show they can make profits

 She added: "There are a number of banks that went through the comprehensive assessment, but might not go through next time."

-From this month, the ECB became the direct supervisor for the single currency area's top 120 banks like Santander (SAN.MC), BNP Paribas (BNPP.PA) and Deutsche Bank (DBKGn.DE) with powers to force them to top up their capital buffers or make other changes to keep them safe and sound.
+From this month, the ECB became the direct supervisor for the single currency area's top 120 banks like Santander, BNP Paribas and Deutsche Bank with powers to force them to top up their capital buffers or make other changes to keep them safe and sound.

 "When we review the capital plans of the banks with a shortfall now it's totally about business model, it's the most important dilemma," she said.